codedecay/trendingBot_2/README.md

 Some ideas to bear in mind:
 * "No trend was found" has to be seen as a perfectly valid output.
 Test this program only with datasets including variables (i.e., columns) expected to have some kind of relationship.
 * Even under the most permissive conditions (i.e., `Expected accuracy` -> `Low`), trendingBot looks only for reasonably solid trends (>= 70% accuracy).
 * The outliers-detection and out-of-sample understanding capabilities of the current version are still too limited (see "Further work" section).
-In any case, no extrapolation should be performed under any circumstance; what means that: no output solution should be tested with values outside the minimum/maximum for each variable given by the training set.
+In any case, no extrapolation should be performed under any circumstance.
 * The weakest point of this approach will always be the computational expense/time requirements.
 This problem should be minimised by accounting for a number of variables (i.e., columns) and cases (i.e., rows) as low as possible.
 Estimation of time requirements:

 TODO